Schedule demo

 Such onboarding documents intend to convey day-to-day work in simple terms.
 It also includes goal-setting worksheets, the 30-60-90 day onboarding plan, and their professional development goals.

-Another onboarding document that makes new hires’ initial days comprehensive and easy is the process and procedure manual.
+Another staff onboarding checklist must have that makes new hires’ initial days comprehensive and easy is the process and procedure manual.
 Here, companies convey their way of conducting operations and what procedures to follow for dealing with any potential issue.

 These onboarding documents detail specific instructions for tasks that an employee has to complete.
 Once employees complete their initial training at the onboarding phase, they can use the process and procedure manual as a reference later on.